joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/specifying-shader-input-and-parameter-values.md

 or multiple values, according to the parameter definition in the shader.
 Each parameter that is defined in a shader is represented in ActionScript by a ShaderParameter object.
-The ShaderParameter object is a property of the ShaderData instance in the Shader object’s data property, as described in [Identifying shader inputs and parameters](./specifying-shader-input-and-parameter-values.md#identifying-shader-inputs-and-parameters).
+The ShaderParameter object is a property of the ShaderData instance in the Shader object's data property, as described in [Identifying shader inputs and parameters](./specifying-shader-input-and-parameter-values.md#identifying-shader-inputs-and-parameters).
 For example, suppose a shader defines a parameter named `brightness`, and that shader is represented by a Shader object named `myShader`.
 In that case you